Meenachinmay/iConference/README.md

 and this will contain many features which should be there in a forum application.

 # TODO for this APP:
-1. User can login/Sign Up
+1. User can login/Sign Up (DONE)
-2. User can create an new thread
+2. User can create an new thread (DONE)
-3. A thread can have replies
+3. A thread can have replies (DONE)
-4. There will channels for threads
+4. There will channels for threads (DONE)
 5. Users can filter thread by channels
 6. A user can filter thread by popularity
 7. A user can favoruite replies